 UVA = the rays that penetrate without burning, they cause damage to the dermis, thus 'A' is for Aging.

 UVB= the rays that cause more immediate damage, thus 'B' for burning.

 Utah law now reads:

 Many sun worshippers share her problems, with sun-spots, wrinkles – even skin cancer.
-The disease strikes more than two million Americans each year, especially those with fair skin and light eyes like Evans.
+How to prevent?

 For more information on skin cancer and how it spreads, this web site from the Mayo Clinic is helpful. (click on link) http://www.mayoclinic.com/health/melanoma/MM00657